What is Pain? Where Does It Come From?

 What is Pain & Where Does it Come From?

-Here’s what we know: pain is an interaction that’s synchronized between your nerves, spine, and brain.1 Your nerve cells carry messages from your skin, organs, and muscles to your spinal cord and brain in the form of an electrical current.2 This process begins when your nerve endings receive some sort of stimulus—usually not a pleasant one.
+Here’s what we know: pain is an interaction that’s synchronized between your nerves, spine, and brain.1 Your nerve cells carry messages from your skin, organs, and muscles to your spinal cord and brain in the form of an electrical current.1 This process begins when your nerve endings receive some sort of stimulus—usually not a pleasant one.

 Chemical signals are then sent rapidly through the pain pathway—from your nerve endings, up your spine and to your brain.
-This process alerts your brain that some part of your body is experiencing an issue that needs some urgent attention and love.
-For example, if your hand rests on a hot stove, it will dispatch signals to various parts of your body, so that you pull your hand away.3
+This process alerts your brain that some part of your body is experiencing an issue that needs some urgent attention and love.1 For example, if your hand rests on a hot stove, it will dispatch signals to various parts of your body, so that you pull your hand away.

 Types of Physical Pain

 Chronic pain is one of the most common conditions people experience.
-Generally, pain enters this category if it persists beyond the expected time of healing—typically more than 12 weeks.7 Ongoing joint pain or conditions like osteoarthritis are examples of chronic pain.
-Acute pain, on the other hand, is categorized as sudden and severe discomfort.
-So if you cut your finger with a knife while pretending you’re the next Top Chef, don’t fret—painful injuries like these usually go away within a relatively short period of time.8
+Generally, pain enters this category if it persists beyond the expected time of healing—typically more than 12 weeks.2 Ongoing joint pain or conditions like osteoarthritis are examples of chronic pain.

-Managing Chronic Pain
+Managing Arthritis Pain

 For better or worse, pain affects all of us at some point in our lives.
-By understanding what pain is and where it’s coming from, you can stay one step ahead of it.
+By understanding what arthritis pain is and where it’s coming from, you can stay one step ahead of it.

 Related Articles